The Canvas

 • Grid-free — Snapping adapts to your actual layout instead of locking you into fixed sizes.

-Release at any time to return to free-form dragging.
+Release Ctrl at any time to return to free-form dragging.

 Tip